-While we travel we tend to neglect our eyes a little.
-We expose them to the harshness of the sun’s UV rays the glare from sandy beaches, crisp white snow and the deep blue of the ocean.
-There are a few things we can do to make sure that we really take care of our eyes, even while travelling and taking in the stunning views from our vacation destination.
+While we travel, we tend to neglect our eyes a little.
+We expose them to the harshness of the sun’s UV rays, the glare from sandy beaches, crisp white snow and the deep blue of the ocean.
+There are a few things we can do to make sure that we take care of our eyes, even while travelling and taking in the stunning views from our vacation destination.

 Sunglasses are essential for eye health care

-Always carry and wear a high quality and comfortable pair of sunglasses.
-They offer you protection from UV Rays, glare, wind, rain and anything that might be carried into your eyes by the climate or a strong gust of wind.
-In order to ensure you actually wear your sunnies, it’s best to make sure they are comfortable.
+Always carry and wear high quality and comfortable pair of sunglasses.
+They offer you protection from UV rays, glare, wind, rain and anything that might be carried into your eyes by the climate or a strong gust of wind.
+To properly wear your sunnies, it’s best to make sure they are comfortable.

 Pick a pair of sunglasses that are lightweight and curve a little towards your face.
-Plastic and acetate are a great option for those of us who are a little clumsy or are likely to get our glasses a little wet.
-The plastic won’t rust or degrade with a little wear and tear.
+Plastic and acetate are an excellent option for those of us who are a bit clumsy or are likely to get our glasses a little wet.
+The plastic won’t rust or degrade with a bit of wear and tear.
 It’s also hygienic as most modern plastic sunglasses frames are hypoallergenic and resistant to scratches, meaning there won’t be any crevices for bacteria or dirt to cling to.

 If you need prescription lenses, then make sure your prescription is up to date and accurate.
-Once you know your prescription you can find some really great deals for prescription sunglasses online.
+Once you know your order, you can find some great deals for prescription sunglasses online.
 You should also take care to make sure that your sunglasses match the correct prescription.
-In fact if they’re not accurate you’ll be putting unneeded extra strain on your eyes, which is never a good idea!
+If they’re not accurate, you’ll be putting the unneeded extra strain on your eyes, which is never a good idea!

 6 Tips for choosing the right sunglasses

-Here is a recap with our top tips for choosing the right type of sunglasses:
+Here is a recap with our top tips for selecting the right type of sunglasses:

-- Lightweight: look for acetate or plastic frames that aren’t super bulky, as they won’t be heavy.
+- Lightweight: look for acetate or plastic frames that aren’t super bulky, as they won’t be massive.

-- Comfortable: do the frames curve a little towards the face, this curve will allow the frames to sit more comfortably and securely for long periods of time.
+- Comfortable: do the frames curve a little towards the face, this curve will allow the frame to sit more comfortably and securely for long periods.
 Wraparound frames are a great example of this, and the fact they’re often used for sports shows how practical they are!

-- UV Protection: look for sunnies which have a high UV protection rating and block both UV and UVB rays.
+- UV Protection: look for sunnies that have a high UV protection rating and block both UV and UVB rays.
 Lenses are rated from 0 – 4.
-It’s advisable that you choose lenses with a rating of 3 or 4 as they provide the best protection.
+It’s advisable that you choose lenses with a score of 3 or 4 as they provide the best protection.

-- Sturdy: plastic and acetate frames will handle a little careless handling so they will last longer.
+- Sturdy: plastic and acetate frames will handle little careless handling so that they will last longer.

-- Polarised Lenses: spending a little extra on this is a great investment, as reducing harsh glares protects your eyes in the long run.
+- Polarised Lenses: spending a little extra on this is a significant investment, as reducing harsh glares protects your eyes in the long run.

-- Prescription: if you need prescription lenses check that the frames you like are available with the correct prescription too.
+- Prescription: if you need prescription lenses to check that the frames you like are available in the correct order too.

 Nutrition and Eye Health – The best foods for eye health